TISSUE DAMAGE STUDIES

 Much more than just antigenicity and ADAs

-This is a growing concern for the regulatory bodies which have inserted recommendations for testing of new biomarkers of immunogenic risk in their guidelines in recent years.
-Immundnz brings new test systems (preclinical) to analyse comprehensive drug immunogenicity in line with new regulatory recommendations.
+This is a growing concern for the regulatory bodies who have included recommendations for the testing of new biomarkers of immunogenic risk in their guidelines in recent years.
+Immundnz is constantly working to develop and bring new test systems (preclinical) to analyse drug immune risk in line with new regulatory recommendations.

 - Robust and comprehensive immunologic profile: improved safety and risk prediction